Hard Link & Soft Link

 • File System Pointer :

-• Besides data block pointers, the inode usually has a pointer to the file system's data structure, such as the superblock or the inode table.
+• The inode typically contains a pointer to the file system's data structure, such as the superblock or the inode table, in addition to data block pointers.

 • Unique Identifier (Inode Number) :

-• They're used by the file system to quickly find and access the right inode and its data blocks.
+• The file system uses them to quickly locate and access the appropriate inode and its data blocks.

-• When a hard link is created for a file, it adds another filename that directly points to the same file's inode.
+• A hard link for a file adds a new filename that goes directly to the inode of the original file.

-• For example, renaming a file through one hard link will rename it for all other hard links.
+• Renaming a file via one hard link, for example, renames it for all other hard links.

 • Syntax : ln <source_file> <hard_link_name>